-Depending on your investing brokerage, you will likely be charged foreign currency fees when buying foreign stocks.
+You will likely be charged foreign currency fees when buying foreign stocks, depending on your investing brokerage.
 Not only is this a hassle for you, but it is incurring unnecessary fees that take away from your profits.

-Luckily, when you invest in American Depository Receipt stocks on the US stock market, you are buying and selling in US dollars.
-That means no foreign currency fees and no lost capital on any potential foreign exchange transactions either.
+Luckily, when you invest in American Depository Receipt stocks on the US stock market, you buy and sell in US dollars.
+That means no foreign currency fees or lost capital on any potential foreign exchange transactions.

-When trading stocks on foreign markets, your capital gains are also subject to that country’s taxation laws.
+Your capital gains are subject to that country’s taxation laws when trading stocks on foreign markets.
 Similar to currency, any capital gains you make trading American Depository Receipt stocks are subject to American tax laws.
-It doesn’t mean you’ll be taxed less in the US, but when it comes to filing income taxes it just makes things simpler.
+It doesn’t mean you’ll be taxed less in the US, but when it comes to filing income taxes, it just makes things simpler.

-American Depository Receipt stocks are not just beneficial for US investors as foreign companies benefit too.
-Sure, there is wealth in every country in the world, but stock markets pale in comparison to the US markets.
+American Depository Receipt stocks are not just beneficial for US investors; foreign companies benefit too.
+Sure, there is wealth in every country in the world, but stock markets pale compared to US markets.

 By getting exposure to US investors, foreign companies can likely raise more capital than in their home market.
 Of course, this leads to the usual ability to expand the business and grow operations.

 Top American Depository Receipt Stocks